SurrogateInc/surrortg-sdk/docs/source/getting_started.md

 sudo nano /etc/srtg/srtg.toml
 ```

-In the srtg.toml file, give your device a device_id, for example robot-1.
+In the srtg.toml file, give your device a device_id, for example controller-1.
 Save this id as you will need to use if for future configuration.

-Next you need to copy your robot `token` from `game settings page` to the configuration file.
+Next you need to copy your controller `token` from `game settings page` to the configuration file.
 You can navigate the page by pressing the `Settings` button on your game dashboard, or by entering the following web address `www.surrogate.tv/game/<SHORT_ID_YOU_CHOSE>/settings`.

-Here's an example image to help you find the Robot Token on the game settings page:
+Here's an example image to help you find the Controller Token on the game settings page:

 <img src='_static/images/SettingsToken.png'>